 Trading Style: Aggressive Swing Trader – Directional + Income

 Account Goals: To achieve aggressive growth, John targets a 120% gain on his account per year.
 He breaks this down to a 2.3% growth per week, adjusting risk and position size each week for account size.
-His primary goal is identifying high probability moments in time where he can leverage options in a way to significantly grow his account while also paying himself on a regular basis.
+His primary goal is identifying moments in time where he can leverage options in a way to significantly grow his account while also paying himself on a regular basis.

 Overall Acceptable/Recommended Account Risk: John has the following recommendations for position sizing:

 - New/conservative traders – don’t risk more than 1-2% of their account per trade

 - Intermediate/conservative traders don’t risk more than 2.5% per trade

 - Experienced/aggressive traders never allocate more than 5% of your account on any one trade.

 - For all traders, he recommends that you don’t have more than 20% of their account at risk at any given time, which means sitting largely in cash.

 - Don’t have more positions than you can realistically handle.

 - His personal preference is trade the positions he has well rather than spread himself thin on a large variety of setups.
 John prefers not to have more than about 8 positions at a time.
 “The jack of all trades is the master of none.”